druiz0992/f3-sensor-hub/README.md

 # F3-Sensor Hub
 This project is an embedded Rust firmware for the **STM32F3 Discovery board**.
 It continuously samples the on-board **accelerometer**, **gyroscope**, and **magnetometer** sensors and streams timestamped measurements over USB using either **ASCII** or **binary** encoding.
+Additionally, it generates a 20 usec pulse in GPIO A0 every 10ms (48000 ticks) as a reference.

 The firmware is intended for high-rate data logging, robotics, SLAM, and filter development (EKF, complementary filter, AHRS, etc.).